About Me

 More concretely, I want to better understand how to make humans and LLMs interact more effectively.

-If you're interested in similar topics, message me.
-I'm looking for collaborators and master's students to supervise.
+If you're interested in similar topics, don't hesitate to message me.

 Personal bits: some of my favorite books: [1,